 The vast majority of home loans are those underwritten by guidelines set by Fannie Mae and Freddie Mac, making up nearly two-thirds of the entire mortgage market in the United States.
 This also means loans that fall within these guidelines will carry more competitive rates compared to a loan that is not eligible for sale in the secondary market.
-Nationwide, the maximum conforming loan limit is $453,100.
-The next is the high balance limit in Denver at the $529,000 amount.
+Nationwide, the maximum conforming loan limit is $484,350 in most markets.
+The high balance limit in Denver County is set higher at $561,200.
 High balance loans are still eligible for sale in the secondary market and while the rates for high balance loans slightly higher than conforming ones.

 Finally, any loan amount that is above either the conforming limit or above the high balance limit in designated areas is jumbo loans.
 For example, in Denver a high balance conventional loan can be approved at $500,000 but if the mortgage is $1 million, jumbo guidelines apply.
 If you’re buying in the higher end range of homes, here is what you can expect when submitting a loan application for a jumbo loan.